jmladron/cfbf/README.md

 ## Description

 The goal of CFBF is to integrate a Bloom filter in the Cuckoo Filter to improve its performance during burst of hundreds of insertions.
-This code is used in the paper "Reducing the Insertion Time of Cuckoo Filters with an Integrated Bloom Filter" by P. Reviriego, J. Martínez and S. Pontarelli
+This code is used in the paper "CFBF: Reducing the Insertion Time of Cuckoo Filters with an Integrated Bloom Filter" by P. Reviriego, J. Martínez and S. Pontarelli

 ## Compilation